 Kanban is a project management system which is at the same time simple and powerful.
 It can significantly increase your personal level of productivity and that of your team as well.
 Kanban is a an agile framework commonly used in software development and can be successfully implemented for any other area, as it’s easy to customise and brings many benefits.

-The framework is perfect for your personal productivity, allowing you to plan your backlog and see the progress of tasks.
+The framework is perfect for your personal productivity, allowing you to plan your backlog and see the progress of the project.
 At the same time, it works great for team productivity, as it gives everyone a clear overview of the workflow and lets them see the bigger picture.
 You can also set up your kanban board in HeySpace.

 A good approach to setting goals is a successful goal-setting strategy.
 It helps you stay focused and manage your expectations.
 Thanks to that, your productivity increases and you can see a steady progress.
 Hence another productivity method, namely SMART goals that you can find useful.

-Why SMART?
 The name is an acronym which stands for specific, measurable, attainable, relevant and time-bound.
 And that’s what your goals should be like.

 Make your goal specific by stating clearly what needs to be done and what measures should be taken in order to make it happen.
 No matter what your goal is, you need to define it clearly to be able to approach it appropriately.

 The next step is to make sure your goal is measurable.
 It means that you need to be able to measure the progress in order to see its impact on your performance.
-You can for example describe how you will know the goal has been achieved.

 Then ask yourself whether the goal is achievable.
 And it should be.
 Make sure the goal is based on thorough research, a needs analysis or is a follow-up to your previous goals.
-Setting an unrealistic goal will make you feel discouraged and won’t add up to your productivity.

 Have in mind the reasons behind your goal and what it will let you achieve.
 Another important thing is that every goal should fit in with your strategy and broader objectives.
-In other words, it should be relevant and should bring you real value once reached.

 Last but not least, think about the time frame for your goal.
 It’s very important as it will help you stay focused on the goal and motivated to achieve it.